NSS-Data-Analytics-Cohort-9/data_analyst_jobs-NashvilleNorris/README.md

-The dataset for this exercise has been derived from the `Indeed Data Scientist/Analyst/Engineer` [dataset](https://www.kaggle.com/elroyggj/indeed-dataset-data-scientistanalystengineer) on kaggle.com.
+﻿The dataset for this exercise has been derived from the `Indeed Data Scientist/Analyst/Engineer` [dataset](https://www.kaggle.com/elroyggj/indeed-dataset-data-scientistanalystengineer) on kaggle.com.

 Before beginning to answer questions, take some time to review the data dictionary and familiarize yourself with the data that is contained in each column.

 #### Provide the SQL queries and answers for the following questions/tasks using the data_analyst_jobs table you have created in PostgreSQL:

 1. How many rows are in the data_analyst_jobs table?
+1793

 2. Write a query to look at just the first 10 rows.
 What company is associated with the job posting on the 10th row?